Plebeian-Technology/sway/README.md

 tl;dr

-* Create an issue
+* Create an issue.
-* Fork this repo
+* Fork this repo.
-* Update code as needed
+* Update code as needed.
-* Open a pull request with your changes linked to the aforementioned issue
+* Open a pull request with your changes linked to the aforementioned issue.

 ## Locales